harathi-mutyam/PRODUCTION-EKS/README.md

 **YOU must create a keypair before terraform apply**

-If you use a data block for aws_key_pair, you must first create the key pair in your AWS account before running Terraform.
+If you use a data block for aws_key_pair in ec2.tf , you must first create the key pair in your AWS account before running Terraform.

 data "aws_key_pair" "key_pair" {